On International Women's Day, these are the women who inspire CNET

 It has been a year filled with a renewed focus on female-empowerment and women speaking out.
-So for International Women's Day, we asked our team to call out the women that inspire them.
+So for International Women's Day, we asked our team to call out the women who inspire them.

 "Being a woman in tech is not easy," nominee Padmasree Warrior says.
 "Women often feel more pressure to prove themselves every step of the way."